djeada/Git-Notes/notes/head.md

 ref: refs/heads/master
 ```

-You could receive something like this:
+You could also see something like this:

 ```
 b4d373k8990g2b5de30a37bn843b2f51fks2b40
 ```

 <code>HEAD</code> in the first case refers to the master branch.
 In the second example, it refers to a commit that is not the last commit in any branch.
-The second case is referred to as the detached head state.

 ## Detached HEAD